Beyond Champagne: The Rise of English Sparkling Wine

 Where can I learn more about English wine?

 WineGB is the best starting point for understanding the industry as a whole.
-For reviews and recommendations, Decanter and Jancis Robinson both cover English wine with real depth.
+For reviews and recommendations, Decanter and Jancis Robinson are the most authoritative voices in English wine criticism.

 test